yuuu14/blog/_posts/2023-11-16-dual-boot-ubuntu.md

 ---
 layout: post
-title: dual-boot-ubuntu
+title: Finally decide to install Ubuntu on hardware...
 date: 2023-11-16 13:57 +0100
 ---

 I thought running ubuntu under VM with 16GB RAM PC should be practical, it turns out I am totally wrong.
-I have installed Ubuntu along with default OS before at least twice, just want to record this time, in case in the future I would still need to do this...
+I have installed Ubuntu along with default OS before at least twice, just want to record this time, in case in the future I have to do it again.

 Since I have one 1TB SSD as `D:\` drive on my PC, and this time I want to assign much sufficient disk space for the second OS, I shrinked about 300 GB.
 To create a bootable drive from the `.iso` file, I always use `rufus`[1].
 - Use *GPT* partition scheme [2]